- Home /

 - Biweekly ultrasound follow-up.

-- Eccentric exercises are recommended.
+- Eccentric exercises.

 Do you suffer from epicondylitis?
 Make an appointment with Dr. Jordi Jiménez.
 He will see you in the center of Palma de Mallorca and help you regain your quality of life.